patrickclawrence/KE/readme.txt

 Create the databases in mysql
 mysql -u*** -p***
 CREATE DATABASE KE;
+CREATE USER 'Kixeye'@'localhost' IDENTIFIED BY 'Kixeye';
+GRANT ALL PRIVILEGES ON * . * TO 'Kixeye'@'localhost';

 Sync the table to your new DB
 python manage.py syncdb